manTo16/Squealer/README.md

 # Squealer
-Repository for the Squealer Project (Tecnologie Web Unibo Course)
+Repository for the Squealer Project (Tecnologie Web | University of Bologna Course)

 ### What is Squealer?
 Squealer is a project divided in 3 separate apps.
 The main app is a Social Network where a user can post in different channels, private or public.